bbfrederick/rapidtide/docs/theoryofoperation.rst

 to as "physiological noise" seen throughout in vivo datasets that quantify time dependant fluctuations in hemodynamic measures can be well modelled by a single timecourse with a range of time shifts.
-This has been seen in fMRI and NIRS data recorded througout the brain and body, with time lags generally increasing at locations farther from the heart along the vasculature.
+This has been seen in fMRI and NIRS data recorded throughout the brain and body, with time lags generally increasing at locations farther from the heart along the vasculature.
 This appears to be a signal carried by the blood, as changes in blood oxygenation and/or volume that propagate with bulk blood flow.
 The source of the signal is not known, being